Seasons

 Turn off Electrical Appliances

 Turn off your computer, lights, and appliances when you’re not home or at night.
-These not only use your electricity, but they also generate heat.
+These not only use your electricity but also generate heat.

 Unfortunately, you can’t do anything about the solar heat that comes into your house, but you can try to limit the heat by turning off your computer and other electronics that may be using heat.